jonlpersson/ed-latimore/site/_posts/2022-12-01-should-i-shave-my-head-surprising-pros-and-cons.md

 First, I want to get something somewhat controversial out of the way: there’s no such thing as a weird-shaped head.
 Some guys think they’ll look strange with a bald head, but I assure you that you look even worse with splotches of missing hair all over your scalp.

 It only looks weird to you because you're used to seeing yourself with a full head of hair.
-It's akin to how your own voice sounds strange to you when you hear it on a recording.&nbsp;
+It's akin to how your own voice sounds strange to you when you hear it on a recording.

 If you can’t grow facial hair, then try applying minoxidil on your face.
 [It’s been proven to cause hair growth when applied to the face.](https://www.fatherly.com/style/does-minoxidil-work-for-beard-growth-what-men-need-to-know)